typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/upgrade-notes.md

         }
         ```

+    Notably, this is not a problem for Glimmer components, so migrating to Octane will also help!

 - `const enum` is not supported at all.
 You will need to replace all uses of `const enum` with simply `enum` or constants.